-The King's (The Cathedral) School aims to take a pro-active positive approach regarding bullying, addressing both prevention and reaction issues.
-We believe that our pupils are entitled to receive their education in a safe, caring, empowering environment, free from fear and intimidation.
-All staff, pupils, Governors and parents will be encouraged to share these values and translate them into action.
+Aligned with this vision and these values, The King's (The Cathedral) School is committed to taking a proactive and positive approach to bullying, addressing both prevention and response.
+We believe that every pupil is entitled to an education in a safe, caring, and empowering environment, free from fear and intimidation.